sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Sparkle.framework/Updater.app (symbolic link to Sparkle.framework/Versions/B/Updater.app)
 ```

 Please try to avoid using code-signing scripts that reference these tools, the XPC Services, or the framework though.
-Most of the time this is not needed if you use archive and export your application for distribution and notarization.
+Most of the time this is not needed if you archive and export your application for distribution and notarization.
 See our [code signing section in our Sandboxing guide](/documentation/sandboxing/#code-signing) and [Distributing your app](/documentation/#4-distributing-your-app) for more details.
 Note that the Sparkle 2 framework now also uses `Versions/B/` instead of `Versions/A`.

 Sparkle 2 supports [sandboxed applications](/documentation/sandboxing) via integration of XPC Services.
 Note only sandboxed applications require using and bundling the XPC Services.

 If you are migrating from earlier beta versions of Sparkle 2, you may find that some of the XPC Services are now optional and re-signing the services may not be necessary.
 More recent versions of Sparkle 2 now also include the XPC Services inside the framework bundle.
 Please read the updated [sandboxing guide](/documentation/sandboxing) for more information.

 If you use package (pkg) based updates, please see [Package Updates](/documentation/package-updates) for migration notes.
 In particular, your appcast items may need to include an appropriate installation type to help Sparkle decide if authorization is needed before starting the installer.
-This is not needed for bare package updates.
+This is not needed for bare package updates which we recommend adopting.

 Sparkle 2 lets users view your application's [full release notes](/documentation/publishing#full-release-notes) when they check for updates and no new updates are available.